arthursb2016/ui-scaler/README.md

 1. Has 8kb
 2. Runs once the document is ready
-3. Optionally, adds the style transformations, converting pixels values to rem
+3. Optionally, adds style transformations logic, converting pixels values to rem values
 4. Adds a window resize event listener that updates the HTML tag font-size based on the screen resolution and browser font-size

-Notice your app HTML font-size to be different in each screen resolution.
+Notice your app HTML font-size to be different in each screen resolution

 All properties with rem values will respond and adjust accordingly

 ## Options

-You can pass an argument to the `scaleUI(boolean | TransformPixelsOptions)` method, instructing the script to attempt converting pixel styles to rem:
+You can pass an argument to the `scaleUI(boolean | TransformPixelsOptions)` method, instructing the script to attempt converting pixels values to rem:

-#### Default transform options
+#### Default transform options example

 The script will try to convert all document pixel styles to the respective rem definition